markebecker/cov2_ali_imaging/README.md

 # ali_imaging

 This repository contains code supporting the manuscript "Live imaging of airway epithelium reveals that mucociliary clearance modulates SARS-CoV-2 spread."
 Code used in data processing, data analysis, and figure generation is provided.
-* R files used for figure generation and data analysis are provided in 'figures'.
+* R project & data files used for figure generation and data analysis are provided in 'figures'.
+ * * 'data' contains data that were small enough to be uploaded here, not in the dryad repository.
+   * 'exptlog_iii.csv' is annotations & some measurements (piv, thresholding for gfp and spy650-tubulin, qPCR at 120 hpi, etc) for each live imaged culture.
+   * 'hunting_ii.csv' is single cell tracking notes. 'venus_omicron_survival.csv' is as well, for cultures infected with those reporters.
+   * Anything with 'qpcr' in the name is N concentration in apical rinsate.
+   * '240702_goodspots.csv' is collated spot detection data from live imaged cultures.
+   * 'raw_qpcrdata' contains unprocessed data files for each run.
+   * Other data are called as used in the .R files.
 * Conda environments used for image analysis and processing are provided in 'environments'.
 * 'ciliary_beat_frequency' contains code used for analyzing ciliary motion movies.
   * 'denoise.ipynb' implements cellpose 3 denoising of ciliary motion movies.